-A. STEM figures have appropriate markup that indicates that the image is a figure.
-N/A Additional Information: B. STEM graphs have appropriate markup that indicates that the image is a graph.
-N/A Additional Information: C. STEM equations have appropriate markup that indicates that the image is an equation.
-N/A Additional Information: D. STEM tables have appropriate markup that indicates the image is a table.
-N/A
+A. STEM figures have appropriate markup t indicates that the image is a figure. that N/A Additional Information: No STEM content found.
+B. STEM graphs have appropriate markup t indicates that the image is a graph. hat N/A Additional Information: No STEM content found.
+C. STEM equations have appropriate marks that indicates that the image is an equat Additional Information: No STEM content found.
+STEM tables have appropriate markup the indicates the image is a table. nat N/A Additional Information: No STEM content found.
+E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) STEM content. n/A of the Additional Information: No STEM content found.
+F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) STEM content. n/A of the Additional Information: No STEM content found.
+G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) STEM content.

-Additio nal Information:

-E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A

-Additio nal Information:

-F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A

-Additio nal Information:

-G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A

-Additio nal Information:
+Additional Information: No STEM content found.
 H. Assistive technology used can access the content from the STEM tables.
-N/A

-Additio nal Information:
+N/A Additional Information: No STEM content found.